Scroll down for information about Learn To Row and Learn To Scull classes.

 Sweep

-Athletes with only one oar are sweep rowers.
-Sweep boats carry a coxswain (pronounced cox-in) to steer and be the coach-in-the-boat.
-Rowers sit either Starboard or Port.
-Typically, sweep boats carry either 4 or 8 rowers.
+Athletes who use only one oar are sweep rowers.
+Sweep boats have a coxswain (pronounced “cox-in”) to steer and act as the coach-in-the-boat.
+Rowers are seated either on the Starboard or Port side.
+Sweep boats typically accommodate either 4 or 8 rowers.

 Scull